 Is comparative optimism accounted for by representativeness of the comparator?

 One explanation for the variation in comparative optimism judgements is that they are partly or fully accounted for by the representativeness of the individual that the participant thinks of for each comparator group.
 To address this, the data were re-analysed including representativeness as covariate.
 As conventional repeated measures models can not include covariates that vary within participants, this was achieved by using a multilevel regression model with the lme4 package (Bates et al., 2015) in R version 4.2.1.
-This used perceptions of the likelihood of experiencing identity theft as the outcome, comparator group as a factor, and the centred representativeness rating as a covariate and included participant as a random factor.
+This used perceptions of the likelihood of experiencing online identity theft as the outcome, comparator group as a factor, and the centred representativeness rating as a covariate and included participant as a random factor.
 All tests used the Kenward-Roger correction implemented in the lmerTest package (Kuznetsova et al., 2017).
-Representativeness did not predict the likelihood of experiencing identity theft, F(1, 2015.8) = 3.32, p = .068, and the comparator group effect remained statistically significant after adjustment for the covariate, F(1, 1765.5) = 16.62, p < .001.
+Representativeness did not predict the likelihood of experiencing online identity theft, F(1, 2015.8) = 3.32, p = .068, and the comparator group effect remained statistically significant after adjustment for the covariate, F(1, 1765.5) = 16.62, p < .001.
 Figure 3 shows the comparative optimism by group after adjustment for representativeness.

 --------------------------